smart-data-models/data-models/README.md

 interoperability of services.

-By way of example, the data models that have been harmonized to date can be found in the submodules in the [specs](https://github.com/smart-data-models/data-models/tree/master/specs) directory.
+By way of example, the data models that have been harmonized to date can be found in the submodules in the [specs](https://github.com/smart-data-models/data-models/tree/master/specs) directory and in their submodules.

-there are new data models in progress for the following areas:
+a full list of the data models in json format can be found in the file [official_list_data_models.json](https://github.com/smart-data-models/data-models/blob/master/specs/Alltopics/official_list_data_models.json) and a list only for the subrepositories containing data models can be found in the file [official_list_repositories.json](https://github.com/smart-data-models/data-models/blob/master/specs/Alltopics/official_list_repositories.json) there are new data models in progress for the following areas:

 -   Tourism
 -   Water Management
 -   Energy
 -   Robotics
+-   Agrifood